 - No stand

-Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle.
+Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle or growler.
 If you are going to transfer from secondary, they may be difficult to regulate CO2 pressure, fill level, and may result in foaming.

 My Vote for Best Counter Pressure Bottle Filler

-For a home and small batch brewing, I recommend the Counter Pressure Bottle Filler by Midwest Homebrewing.
+For home and small-batch brewing, I recommend the WilliamsWarn Bottle Filler.
 The stand is very helpful as you’ll want to reduce the chances of knocking over your beer and it provides a good foundation for top end pressure.